Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Method

 To calculate $n(s)$, the magnitude at one point must be given.
-Typical points are either at the beginning (the insertion force $n(0) = F_i$) or the end (the piercing force $n(L) = F_p$) as depicted in Fig.~\ref{fig:needle-path-and-piece}.
-Here, we consider a given piercing force $F_p$ since insertion happens at a constant speed and exerts the necessary insertion force to pierce through the tissue at the tip.
+Typical points are either at the beginning (the insertion force $n(\num{0}) = F_{\text{ins}}$) or the end (the piercing force $n(L) = F_{\!p}$) as depicted in Fig.~\ref{fig:needle-path-and-piece}.
+For a given needle path, we consider a known piercing force magnitude, $F_{\!p}$.
+We assume the magnitude of the needle's insertion force, $F_{\mathrm{ins}}$, is sufficiently large to overcome friction and provide the needed piercing force, $F_{\!p}$, at the tip.
+However, it could be easily adapted to a known insertion force magnitude, $F_{\text{ins}}$, if that is measured or controlled, thus using the model to predict the current piercing force magnitude, $F_{\!p}$.
+In our evaluation, we assume a constant insertion speed and piercing force $F_{\!p}$.
+We also note that the magnitude of the piercing force (and that of the resulting force distributions along the needle) need not be highly accurate in order to be informative for distinguishing between higher- and lower-force paths for planning purposes.

 We assume a kinetic friction model for $f_f(s)$ of the form